Low-Rank Filtering and Smoothing for Sequential Deep Learning: A Bayesian Inference Framework for Sequential Learning

 \subsection{Task-Specific Models via Backwards Smoothing}

 Until now, our focus has been on computing and storing a single model trained sequentially on tasks.
 However, if the tasks differ, it may be beneficial to store \emph{task-specific} models, that are informed by all \datasets---still with the restriction that the \datasets are only observed sequentially.
 For state-space models, this is known as \emph{smoothing} \citep{rauchtungstriebel1965,Sarkka_Svensson_2023}.
+Since we consider Gaussian filtering distributions, and the transition model is linear and Gaussian (\cref{eq:lgf:state_space:transition}), the smoothing distribution is also Gaussian, i.e.\ \(p(\params_t \mid \sD_{1:T}) \!\approx\! \mathcal{N}(\params_t; \vm_t^s, \mC_t^s)\), and its mean and covariance can be computed recursively backwards in time: Starting with \(\vm_T^s \!=\! \vm_T\) and \(\mC_T^s \!=\! \mC_T\), the smoothing equations are given by \citep{rauchtungstriebel1965}